-With summer just weeks away from knocking on our doors, everyone seems gearing up planning their trips to the nearby tourist spot.
-While some of the adventure junkies are thrilled to visit the mystical Ladakh, it is highly advisable to give a second look on your decision to visit Ladakh.
+With summer just weeks away from knocking on our doors, everyone seems to gear up to plan their trips to the nearby tourist spot.
+While some of adventure junkies are thrilled to visit the mystical Ladakh, it is highly advisable to give a second look on your decision to visit Ladakh.

 So here are the reasons why you should think of visiting Ladakh during winters.

 1. The scenic beauty of the place with less number of people around will take your breath away.

 2. With less people on the streets, one can actually listen to the monks of Thiksey Monastery praying in the morning.
 A surreal experience one must have!